BSidesMUC/BsidesMunich2019/ctf.md

 ---
 layout: textpage
-title: CTF
+title: BSidesMunich 2019 CTF: Captain Crypto's Revenge
 permalink: /ctf/
 robots: noindex
 ---

-### 2019 CTF: Captain Crypto's Revenge
+###We saved the cat!
 2019 was the first time that BSidesMunich offered a CTF as part of the event.
-There were good things and thing-to-improve.
-Overall though, the feedback has been positive, and we hope that participants had a good time.
+It was full of monkey, locks, cats and crypto.
+There were good things and things-to-improve.
+Overall though, the feedback has been positive, and we hope that participants had a good time!

 #### Thank you...
 Thank you to the folks who competed in Captain Crypto's Revenge.
 You saved the cat, and we are grateful!